 This can be further simplified to-

-Using this, you can see that the program first sets the voltage to 5v(or HIGH), waits for 0.75 seconds, sets it to 2.5v, waits once more, sets the voltage to 0v(or LOW), waits one last time and everything repeats.
-Compiling and uploading the code to your Arduino will confirm this, unless you have made an error(in which case, fix it).
+Using this, you can see that the program first sets the voltage to 5v(or HIGH), waits for 0.75 seconds, sets it to 2.5v, waits once more, sets the voltage to 0v(or LOW), waits one last time and repeats everything.

 Step 4: Playing around a bit